-- 10 Figure 1 displays the surface temperature evolution from the 1850 fully coupled pre-industrial control run for CESM-CAM5.3 (i.e. the control simulation used for the CESM LE), CESM-CAM5.4, and CESM-CAM5.5 for the first 200 years of integration.
+CESM-CAM5.4, and CESM-CAM5.5 for the first 200 years of integration.
 The CESM-CAM5.3 run reaches a reasonable equilibrium after about 90 years, whereas the CESM-CAM5.4 run stabilizes after about 60 years.
-The CESM-CAM5.3 run takes longer to stabilize because it was initialized from present day Levitus observations.
-CESM-CAM5.5 has a longer spin-up period than CESM-CAM5.4 but appears to reach reasonable equilibrium - 15 after 100 years.
-All three simulations achieve a top-of-model radiation imbalance of < |0.1| W/m2, which is what we strive for in these pre-industrial control runs.
+The CESM-CAM5.3 run takes longer to stabilize because it was initialized from present-day Levitus observations.
+CESM-CAM5.5 has a longer spin-up period than CESM-CAM5.4 but appears to reach reasonable equilibrium after 100 years.
+All three simulations achieve a top-of-model radiation imbalance of $< |0.1| \, \mathrm{W} \, \mathrm{m}^{-2}$, which is what we strive for in these preindustrial control runs.
 Both the CAM5.4 and CAM5.5 simulations appear to stabilize at a temperature slightly warmer than the CAM5.3 control runs.

 First, we will explore the successive differences in each model version by focusing on the cloud radiation biases.
-The simulated shortwave cloud forcing (SWCF) biases, computed relative to the Clouds and the Earth's Radiant Energy System Energy

-- 20 Balanced and Filled (CERES-EBAF, Loeb et al. (2009)) can be seen in Fig. 2.
-These figures represent 25-year climatological averages from a stable period in each simulation.
+The simulated shortwave cloud forcing (SWCF) biases, computed relative to the Clouds and the Earth's Radiant Energy System - Energy Balanced and Filled (CERES-EBAF; Loeb et al., 2009) can be seen in Fig. 2.
+These figures represent the 25-year climatological averages from a stable period in each simulation.
 The overall results for the analysis shown in this paper do not depend on the period selected for the averaging for any simulation, provided that period occurs after the model reaches a reasonable equilibrium (not shown).
-It is important to note that we are comparing pre-industrial model simulations to present day observations.
-Thus, we expect there to be a bit of an offset between the two due to positive cloud feedbacks in a warmer world, concentrated - 25 in the Northern Hemisphere.
-With each successive model version there is about a 2 W/m2 reduction in the root mean squared error (RMSE) score for SWCF.
+It is important to note that we are comparing pre-industrial model simulations to present-day observations.
+Thus, we expect there to be a bit of an offset between the two due to positive cloud feedbacks in a warmer world, concentrated in the Northern Hemisphere.
+With each successive model version, there is about a $2 \,\mathrm{W}\,\mathrm{m}^{-2}$ reduction in the root mean squared error (RMSE) score for SWCF.
 In addition, CESM-CAM5.4 and CAM5.5 demonstrate modest improvements in the pattern correlation coefficient over CESM-CAM5.3.
-CESM-CAM5.3 contains large errors over the southern ocean, in the sub-tropical stratocumulus to cumulus transition areas, and over the tropical continents.
-These have all been longstanding biases in CESM and most previous generations of the Community Climate System Model (CCSM). - 30 With the introduction of CAM5.4, there is a 50% reduction in the SWCF positive biases over the southern ocean, centered around 60° S. The bias in CAM5.3 exists primarily because low-level clouds contain insufficient amounts of supercooled liquid (Kay et al., 2016).
-This bias has been greatly ameliorated due to the new ice nucleation scheme (Wang et al., 2014; Shi et al., 2015) as well as the new prognostic microphysics scheme (Gettelman and Morrison, 2015).
-Previous work (Hwang and Frierson, 2013) suggests that an improvement in the Southern Ocean SWCF biases could potentially lead to an improvement in the simulated double inter-tropical convergence zone (ITCZ) bias, which we will discuss further in this section.
+CESM-CAM5.3 contains large errors over the Southern Ocean, in the subtropical stratocumulus to cumulus transition areas, and over the tropical continents.
+These have all been long-standing biases in CESM and most previous generations of the CCSM.